Monday, November 2, 2009

 Age of Wire and String - Música de ir ao o cu c23

-AS19: Edition of 60 (LAST COPIES)
+AS19: Edition of 60

 Headquartered in Newcastle, England, this worldly trio is the meeting of three tremendously-accomplished musical minds.
 Featuring Peter Nicholson on cello, Neil Davidson on guitar, and Jamie Allen (whose circuitMusic we released in 2008) on electronics, Música de ir ao o cu puts forth two masterful slabs of improvisation.
 Subtlety is the name of the game, with each piece constantly teetering on edge.
 Still, each player finds perfect moments to go shine through as hacksawed strings, motorik rhythms, and cyborg voices erupt into expertly calculated chaos.
 The end result is a work that’s utterly freeing, soulful, and downright exhilarating to behold.
 With full color artwork, inserts, and labels by Matt Yacoub.